A conservative Eulerian finite element method for transport and diffusion in moving domains: Numerical Examples

 \subsubsection{Convergence Study}

+We consider a series of uniform mesh and time-step refinements.
+To this end, we construct a series of meshes with $h= 2^{-L_x}h_0$ together with time steps $\dt = 2^{-L_t}\dt_0 $, for $L_x=0,\dots, 5$ and $L_t=0,\dots, 6$.
+Experimental order of convergence rates in the mesh size $\eoc{x}$ and in time step $\eoc{t}$ are then computed by comparing the resulting errors between two levels, where the other parameter (time step or mesh size) is the most refined available.
+Combined rates ($\eoc{xt}$) are computed by comparing vales after refining both the mesh size and time step.

-We consider a series of uniform refinements in space and time to study the convergence behaviour our method with respect to the mesh size $h$ and time-step $\dt$.
-The resulting errors of the BDF1 scheme can be seen in \Cref{tab:travelling-cir.bdf1.l2l2} for the $ L^2(L^2)$-norm and in \Cref{tab:travelling-cir.bdf1.l2h1} for the $ L^2(H^1)$-norm.
-In the $ L^2(L^2)$-norm, we observe optimal linear convergence in time on the finest mesh ($\eoc{t}\approx 1$) and close to second-order convergence in space with the smallest time-step ($\eoc{x}\approx 2$).
+The resulting errors of the BDF1 scheme can be seen in \Cref{tab:travelling-cir.bdf1.l2l2} for the $ L^2(L^2)$-norm, in \Cref{tab:travelling-cir.bdf1.linfl2} for the $L^\infty(L^2)$-norm and in \Cref{tab:travelling-cir.bdf1.l2h1} for the $ L^2(H^1)$-norm.
+In the $ L^2(L^2)$-norm, we observe optimal linear convergence in time on the finest mesh ($\eoc{t}\approx 1$) and close to second-order convergence in space with the smallest time step ($\eoc{x}\approx 2$).
+The errors in the $L^\infty(L^2)$-norm are very similar to those in the $L^2(L^2)$-norm, with linear convergence in time on the finest mesh and initial second-order convergence in space using the smallest time step.
 In the $ L^2(H^1)$-norm, we observe no further time step convergence after the first refinement on the finest mesh.
-However, we observe optimal, linear convergence for both mesh refinement with the smallest time-step ($\eoc{x}\approx 1$) and for combined mesh and time-step refinement ($\eoc{xt}\approx 1$).
+However, we observe optimal, linear convergence for both mesh refinement with the smallest time step ($\eoc{x}\approx 1$) and for combined mesh and time-step refinement ($\eoc{xt}\approx 1$).

-The errors resulting from the BDF2 scheme in the $ L^2(L^2)$- and $ L^2(H^2)$-norm are presented in \Cref{tab:travelling-cir.bdf2.l2l2} and \Cref{tab:travelling-cir.bdf2.l2h1}, respectively.
-In the $ L^2(L^2)$-norm, we observe between first and second-order convergence with respect to the time step on the fines mesh.
-Nevertheless, we observe optimal second-order convergence with respect to the mesh size with the finest mesh size and for combined mesh and time step refinement.
+The errors resulting from the BDF2 scheme in the $ L^2(L^2)$-, $L^\infty(L^2)$- and $ L^2(H^2)$-norm are presented in \Cref{tab:travelling-cir.bdf2.l2l2}, \Cref{tab:travelling-cir.bdf2.linfl2} and \Cref{tab:travelling-cir.bdf2.l2h1}, respectively.
+In the $L^2(L^2)$-norm, we observe between first and second-order convergence with respect to the time step on the fines mesh.
+Nevertheless, we observe optimal second-order convergence with respect to the mesh size with the finest mesh size and for combined mesh and time-step refinement.
+As in the BDF1 case, the $L^\infty(L^2)$-norm results are very similar to the $L^2(L^2)$ results, with some suboptimal convergence in time on the finest mesh, but optimal rates in space and for combined refinement ($\eoc{x}\approx\eoc{xt}\approx2$).
 Concerning the error in the $ L^2(H^1)$-norm, it appears that the spatial error again dominated with very little time step convergence on the finest mesh.
 Nevertheless, we again observe optimal linear convergence in space with the smallest time step and optimal second-order convergence when refining the time step once and the mesh twice ($\eoc{xxt}\approx 2$), i.e., comparing the error from $(L_t, L_x)$ with that from $(L_t - 1, L_x-2)$.